radrich/richarmstrong.net/_posts/_2018-08-08-behind-the-scenes-of-the-abstract-organic-ipad-doodling-class.md

 ## An experimental class
 So I made the class – but it was also an experiment.
 I always try *something new* in a class I'm creating, but this one had several new aspects.
 I really have no idea how it’s going to be received, but it's something I love doing, it's something I believe in – and I wanted to share that.

-{% include img.html img="img/abstract-organic-ipad-doodling-preview.jpg" alt='Abstract & Organic iPad Doodling' %}
+{% include img.liquid img="img/abstract-organic-ipad-doodling-preview.jpg" alt='Abstract & Organic iPad Doodling' %}

 I had never used lighting before and never recorded myself doodling or drawing (seeing only my hands in the videos is super weird).
 So I spent some money on basic lights and another desk-clamp thingy to make the overhead recording possible and started experimenting with iPad timelapse recordings.
 I wanted to show the hand gestures, the Pencil tilt, and where my hands were at all times – so I opted for an overhead shot instead of recording the iPad's screen (which would've made the color better).
 I also tried including laptops and plants to make it trendy.
 But at the end I thought less clutter and more focus on what I was doing was a better idea.